Subscribe To This Site

 Bean dip – Refries can be served alone (with or without cheese) using corn chips for dipping.

-Click here to go from Recipe Refries page back to Healthy Recipes page.
+Click here to go from Recipe Refries page to Healthy Beans page.